I’m Not Black, I’m Kanye

 There’s nothing original in this tale and there’s ample evidence, beyond West, that humans were not built to withstand the weight of celebrity.
 But for black artists who rise to the heights of Jackson and West, the weight is more, because they come from communities in desperate need of champions.
 Kurt Cobain’s death was a great tragedy for his legions of fans.
 Tupac’s was a tragedy for an entire people.
 When brilliant black artists fall down on the stage, they don’t fall down alone.
 The story of West “drugged out,” as he put it, reduced by the media glare to liposuction, is not merely about how he feels about his body.
 It was that drugged-out West who appeared in that gaudy lobby, dead-eyed and blonde-haired, and by his very presence endorsed the agenda of Donald Trump.

-I finally saw Michael Jackson moonwalk in 2001, finally watched the myth descend into the real, though “finally” overstates the matter.
+I finally saw Michael Jackson moonwalk in 2001, finally watched the myth descend into the real, though finally overstates the matter.
 I had, by then of course, seen the legendary tape of his performance at Motown 25, but somehow it was not yet real to me, because I had not shared in the actual moment, at that moment, because I still, after all those years, remembered the longing of having missed a great event, and having experienced it secondhand.
 But this time I really was there, live as it was airing—the 30th anniversary of Jackson’s entrance into the pop-music world—and I am thankful that it happened then, at the end of that era of myth and legend, when the internet was still embryonic, and DVRs were not omnipresent, and the world had not yet been YouTubed, and reality television had just begun to peak over the horizon.
 This was a world still filled with the mysteries, secrets, and crank theories of my childhood, where the Klan manufactured tennis shoes and bottled iced tea, and shipped it all into the ghetto.
-What I am saying is that this was still a time, as in my childhood, when you mostly had to see things as they happened, and if you had not seen them that way there still was a gnawing disbelief as to whether they had happened at all.
+What I am saying is that this was still a time, as in my childhood, when you mostly had to see things as they happened, and if you had not seen them that way, there still was a gnawing disbelief as to whether they had happened at all.

 I think this, in part, explains the screaming and fainting.
 Jackson cranked up “Billie Jean” and I felt it too.
 For when I saw Michael Jackson glide across the stage that night at Madison Square Garden, mere days before the Twin Towers fell, I did not imagine him so much walking on the moon, as walking on water.
 And the moonwalk was the least of things.
 He whipped his mop of hair and, cuffing the mic, stomped with the drums, spun, grabbed the air.
 I was astounded.
 There was the matter of his face, which took me back to the self-hatred of the ’80s, but this seemed not to matter because I was watching a miracle—a man had been born to a people who controlled absolutely nothing, and yet had achieved absolute control over the thing that always mattered most—his body.